info340b-wi20/project-saashamoruw/README.md

 ## TO-DO
 - Fix dashboard code
 - Functionality to "like" a project
-    - code added but the "click" thing doesn't work rn
+    - code added but the right color doesn't show up right now
 - Have the page redirect to sign in page if the user tries to
     - Add a project to showcase
     - Like a project